-Browsing 70 - 80 results of 301 programs for program format - Interview
+Browsing 70 - 80 results of 325 programs for program format - Interview

+Th Exploratorium's lab is an unusual museum feature, allowing a greater variety of programs and exhibits about biology.
 In this gem from 1990, we get a brief peek into the flourishing mind of German-born composer/sculptor Trimpin, a MacArthur "genius" award winner and the subject of a recent feature documentary.
 He chronicles his unique adventures through sound and music making, takes audience questions, and stages modified versions of his musical installations in front of the live audience.
 Put kids’ skepticism to work!
 Children’s book author David Schwartz explains how a class disagreed with the numbers in one of his math books, and set out to prove him wrong!